moby/moby/CONTRIBUTING.md

 version of a vendored dependency and taking advantage of its now available new feature constitute two separate units of work.
 Implementing a new function and calling it in another file constitute a single logical unit of work.
-The very high majory of submissions should have a single commit, so if in doubt: squash down to one.
+The very high majority of submissions should have a single commit, so if in doubt: squash down to one.

 After every commit, [make sure the test suite passes]